The Food Bank advocates for change, bringing issues of hunger to the forefront and empowering people to work towards developing long-term solutions.

 Secondary Focus

-- Encouraging participation in the democratic process
+- Encourage participation in the democratic process through voter education, registration, and engagement with elected officials.

 State Public Policy